jazi007/oxidros/safe_drive/mdbook/src/parameter.md

 This means that `i64` is valid, but `i8`, `i32`, and other user defined types are invalid.

-A parameter is associated with a descriptor of `safe_drive::parameter::Descriptor` as follows.
+A parameter is associated with a descriptor of `safe_drive_v2::parameter::Descriptor` as follows.

 ```rust
 pub struct Descriptor {